kamilfranek/kamilfranek.github.io/_posts/2017-11-24-where-do-your-czech-customers-live.md

 |> 1 250    | 1 172 |18.7%| 8 470 963| 80%|
 |ALL        | 6 257 |100% |10 578 757|100%|

-Pareto principle works and roughly 80% of the population lives in 20% cities.
+Pareto principle works and roughly 80% of the population lives in top 20% of cities.

 <figure>
     <a href="/assets/images/map_cr_cities_bubbles.png"><img src="/assets/images/map_cr_cities_bubbles.png"></a>